 Ecoregions of South America

 The Bolivian montane dry forests ecoregion in Bolivia, on the eastern side of the Andes, is a transitional habitat between the puna grasslands higher up to the west and the Chaco scrub to the east.
-This dry region is characterized by steep hillsides, cliffs and valleys.
+Steep hillsides, cliffs and valleys characterize this dry region.

 Located on the west coast of South America, the Chilean Matorral is a terrestrial ecoregion of central Chile.
-It contains the majority of Chile's population and is typically characterized by a temperate Mediterranean climate.
+It contains most of Chile's population and is typically characterized by a temperate Mediterranean climate.
 It is home to Chile's renowned wine and agricultural regions.

-The Chocó-Darién moist forests ecoregion extend along most of the Pacific coast of Colombia, bounded to the east by the Andes; and along the Caribbean coast, north into Panama.
-The region has extremely high rainfall and the forests hold great biodiversity.
+The Chocó-Darién moist forests ecoregion extends along most of Colombia's Pacific coast, bounded to the east by the Andes, and along the Caribbean coast, north into Panama.
+The region has exceptionally high rainfall, and the forests hold incredible biodiversity.